isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 presentation being a book, we are limited by physical page widths, and thus will opt for the terser form whenever it will simplify the presentation.

-Composing proofs directly via `trans` does indeed work, but it leaves a lot to be desired.
-Namely, the proof we wrote out "by hand" looks nothing like the pile of `trans` calls we ended up using to implement `a^1≡a+b*0`.
+Composing proofs directly via `def:trans` does indeed work, but it leaves a lot to be desired.
+Namely, the proof we wrote out "by hand" looks nothing like the pile of `def:trans` calls we ended up using to implement `a^1≡a+b*0`.
 Thankfully, Agda's syntax is sufficiently versatile that we can build a miniature *domain specific language* in order to get more natural looking proofs.
 We will explore this idea in the next section.